+Also, a common question we get is: "What's the home buying process?"
 Everyone's looking online today.
 That's a given.
 You should get pre-qualified with an experienced lender who will review income and credit then arrive at a price cap to help refine the home search.
 If you don't have a good lender, I'll give you a few.

-After sifting, sorting and very good research on my part, I'll set up some showings.
-Once we find and decide on the 'right one,' I will:
+Based off that qualifying amount, I'll send listings with your preferences, cities, price range, etc. After sifting, sorting and very good research on our part, we'll set up some showings.
+Once we find and decide on the 'right one,' we will:

 1.)
 Fill out purchase agreement.

 2.)
 Attach the lenders pre-approval in the emailed offer.